cljs-oss/canary/readme.md

     ```

     Warning: Please make sure that you run `travis encrypt` inside your canary checkout of the jobs branch as shown above.
-    Running it outside seems to produce some encrypted value but the result is corrupted when actually used by travis.
+    Running it outside seems to produce some encrypted value, but the result is corrupted when actually used by travis.

 5. Add a Canary task to trigger CI builds of your project.
 This is done by adding a `^:task` to a namespace in the `master` branch under `runner/src/canary/projects`, like this (replacing `github-yourname`, `your-project` and `YOUR_PROJECT`):